Imaginary number: Geometric interpretation

 Geometrically, imaginary numbers are found on the vertical axis of the complex number plane, which allows them to be presented perpendicular to the real axis.
-One way of viewing imaginary numbers is to consider a standard number line positively increasing in magnitude to the right and negatively increasing in magnitude to the left.
-At 0 on the x-axis, a y-axis can be drawn with "positive" direction going up; "positive" imaginary numbers then increase in magnitude upwards, and "negative" imaginary numbers increase in magnitude downwards.
-This vertical axis is often called the "imaginary axis" and is denoted $i \mathbb{R},$ $\mathbb{I},$ or ℑ.
+One way of viewing imaginary numbers is: Firstly, to consider a standard number line, i.e., a horizontal x-axis on which positive real numbers increase in magnitude to the right and negative real numbers increase in magnitude to the left.
+Secondly, at 0 on the x-axis, to consider a vertical y-axis with "positive" direction going up; then, "positive" imaginary numbers increase in magnitude upwards and "negative" imaginary numbers increase in magnitude downwards.
+This vertical axis is often called the "imaginary axis".

-In this representation, multiplication by i corresponds to a counterclockwise rotation of 90 degrees about the origin, which is a quarter of a circle.
+In this representation, multiplication by i corresponds to a counterclockwise rotation of 90 degrees about the origin, which is a quarter of a turn.
 Multiplication by −i corresponds to a clockwise rotation of 90 degrees about the origin.
-Similarly, multiplying by a purely imaginary number bi, with b a real number, both causes a counterclockwise rotation about the origin by 90 degrees and scales the answer by a factor of b.
+Similarly, multiplying by a purely imaginary number bi, with b a real positive number, both causes a counterclockwise rotation about the origin by 90 degrees and scales the answer by a factor of b.
 When b < 0, this can instead be described as a clockwise rotation by 90 degrees and a scaling by |b|.